binshops/laravel-blog/README.md

 There is a built in captcha (anti spam comment) system built in, which will be easy for you to replace with your own implementation.

-  Please see [our Captcha docs](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#captcha) for  more details.
+  Please see [this Captcha docs](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#captcha) for  more details.

 ## TODO